rparnas/ry-docs/video-streaming.md

 ### Step 2: Setup SRS (Simple Realtime Server)
 * This uses *WebRTC for Live Streaming* as described by the SRS *Getting Started* guide: https://ossrs.net/lts/en-us/docs/v6/doc/getting-started
-* Run SRS like this, using the LAN IP address of your machine (this can be obtained from `ipconfig` in Windows).
+* Run SRS like this, replacing `<LAN-IP>` with your LAN IP address (this can be obtained from `ipconfig` in Windows or from your router's admin page).
 ```
 CANDIDATE="<LAN-IP>"
 docker run --rm -it -p 1935:1935 -p 1985:1985 -p 8080:8080 \
     --env CANDIDATE=$CANDIDATE -p 8000:8000/udp \
 	ossrs/srs:5 ./objs/srs -c conf/rtmp2rtc.conf
 ```

 ### Step 3: Setup Port-forwarding